alexander-mcdowell/alexander-mcdowell.github.io/_posts/2022-09-11-lenstras-method.md

 This approach is known as the **trial division algorithm**.
 It is the simplest and most straightforward of the factorization algorithms.
 It is the method every student is first taught and, for many, it is the last they will ever learn.
 But there is so much more to factoring.
 Perhaps understanding what is *wrong* with the trial division algorithm serves as a good place to start on our journey.

 The trial division method is all well and good provided that we can do two things.
 First, we must be able to efficiently generate a list of prime numbers.
-Both the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes#Pseudocode) and [Sieve of Atkin](https://en.wikipedia.org/wiki/Sieve_of_Atkin#Pseudocode) permit us this possibility so the first requirement is not a huge concern.
+Both the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes#Pseudocode) and [Sieve of Atkin](https://en.wikipedia.org/wiki/Sieve_of_Atkin#Pseudocode) permit us this possibility so this first requirement is not a huge concern.
 That is, assuming that the number we are factoring has prime factors within our repository of primes.
 This caveat brings us to the second condition, which poses more of an issue.
 The trial division algorithm only works efficiently provided that we know that the prime factors of the number are *small*.

 Consider a very large number such as 6,755,386,553,008,134 (6 quadrillion, 755 trillion, 386 billion, 553 million, 8 thousand, and 134 — quite the mouthful, isn’t it?).
 It can be verified that this number is divisible by 2 and 3, but its only other prime factors are relatively large — 524,287 and 2,147,483,647.
 We would have to iterate through our list of primes for quite a while until we “hit” these factors.
-This number *could* be factored by trial division by a computer after some time, especially since the first large prime (524,287) appears much earlier than the second (2,147,483,647), but it would be easy to conceive of a number so large that using trial division would not halt after a reasonable period of time.
+This number *could* be factored by trial division by a computer after some time, especially since the first large prime (524,287) appears much earlier than the second (2,147,483,647), but it would be easy to conceive of a number so large that trial division would not halt after a reasonable period of time.
 With trial division, we would be unnecessarily checking the divisibility of our number by a bunch of “misses” as opposed to the sparser “hits” —the numbers we actually care about.
 Checking divisibility like this is an incredibly wasteful process and, for numbers with exceptionally large prime factors, the trial division algorithm would take ages before it finishes.

 <br>